-My work has varied considerably over the years with enduring interests being colour, geometry and nature.
-I work often with stainless steel cable that facilitates movement but also, as my paternal grandfather had a goldmine, I am drawn to the malleability and lustre of precious metal.
+My work has varied considerably over the years with enduring interests being colour, geometryand nature.
+I make bodies of work which reflect thelight and land forms of Western Australia, especially ourwondrous wildflowers.
+I often work with stainless steel cable that facilitates movement but also, as my paternal grandfather had a goldmine, I am drawn to the malleability and lustre of precious metal.

 Poesie brooch from the Homage to Klimt collection, 18ct gold, carnelian, citrine, 45 x 60 x 10mm, 2003, photo D. Erickson